emmett-framework/emmett/docs/orm/connecting.md

 *New in version 1.2*

-weppy also supports working with nested transactions.
+Emmett also supports working with nested transactions.
 A few methods are available for the purpose, and the most general is `atomic`.
 These blocks will be run in a transaction or in a savepoint, depending on the nesting level:

 ```python
 # This code runs in a transaction